 Individual talents and tastes are unique, and so are you.
 The field of culinary arts is not only teeming with opportunity, but it is also diverse and in need of people possessing an eclectic mix of skills.
 These skills are required across a vast array of disciplines, including cooking, pastry & baking, culinary, hospitality, beverage management, events and so much more.
-How are the employment prospects for ambitious culinary professionals for the next 30 years?
-"On fire," according to The Atlantic and "heating up after a decade of growth," as reported by Restaurant Business in January 2019.
+How are the employment prospects for ambitious culinary professionals?
+According to projections by the National Restaurant Association, "Between 2024 and 2032, the industry is projected to add 150,000 jobs a year on average with total staffing levels reaching 16.9 million in 2032."